 This course provides an introduction to financial management and economic appraisal of construction projects.
 Topics include: accounting systems; financial documents; managing costs and cash flow; setting profit margins for bidding; time value of money; and economic evaluation of projects.
-Prereg: ECON 105 or ECON 201 or ECON 202 and Construction Management or Construction Engineering major with at least sophomore standing.
+Prereq: ECON 105, Construction Management or Construction Engineering major with at least sophomore standing.

 CM&E 250.
 Construction Statics and Mechanics.
 3 Credits.
 This course provides an introduction to the principles of statics and strength of materials with a focus on the behavior of structural components and systems in the construction industry.
 Prereq: MATH 146 or higher, Construction Management major and at least sophomore standing.